Le07ah57532538/Git/README.md

 * Then use `atom .`to open the files to the application.

 ## Behaviour Driven development.
-The application enables a user to search a github username and the in return it displays the user's information
+The application enables a user to search a github username and the in return it displays the user's information.

-### Input:
-A quote is written

-The Author's name

-The publishers's name.

-### Output:
-The quote is displayed.

-The Author

-The upvote and downvote and also the delete button.

 ## Known Bugs
 For now there are no known bugs that I am aware of but if you do find any you could reach me through vivieokall@gmail.com